Colorectal (Colon) Cancer

 Fortunately, most colorectal cancers begin as small precancerous (adenomatous or serrated) polyps.
 These polyps usually grow slowly and do not cause symptoms until they become large or cancerous.
 This allows the opportunity for detection and removal at this pre-cancerous polyp stage before the development of cancer.

 There are a variety of colorectal polyps, but cancer is thought to arise mainly from adenomas and sessile serrated lesions, which are precancerous polyps.
 If a polyp is found during a colonoscopy it is usually removed, if possible.
 Polyps removed during colonoscopies are then examined by a pathologist and evaluated to determine if they contain cancerous or precancerous cells.
 Based on the number, size, and type of precancerous polyps found during colonoscopy, your healthcare provider will recommend a future colonoscopy for monitoring (surveillance).

 What are the signs and symptoms of colorectal cancer?

 Unfortunately, some colorectal cancers might be present without any signs or symptoms.
 For this reason, it is very important to have regular colorectal screenings (examinations) to detect problems early.
 The best screening evaluation is a colonoscopy.
-Other screening options include fecal occult blood tests, flexible sigmoidoscopy, barium enema, and CT colonography (virtual colonoscopy).
+Other screening options include fecal occult blood tests, fecal DNA tests, flexible sigmoidoscopy, barium enema, and CT colonography (virtual colonoscopy).
 The age at which such screening tests begin depends upon your risk factors, especially a family history of colon and rectal cancers.